SAI-SRINIVASA-SUBRAMANYAM/INeuron-Classes-Assignments/Assignments/301022/Regression_HouseholdPower/README.md

 5. After preprocessing you have to store data inside MONGODB
 6. You have to load the data from mongo db

-Model
+Model Regression:
+1. Linear regression
+2. Ridge regression
+3. Lasso regression
+4. Elastic net
-Regression:linear regression,ridge regression,lasso regression,elastic net, support vector regression
+5. Support vector regression

 Hyperparameter tuning is mandatory(GRID SEARCH CV)